-- (1) Program Costs include those costs typically associated with 1) program creation, or 2) expansion of existing programs to serve new populations or offer new program service and implementation.
+(1) Program Costs include those costs typically associated with 1) program creation, or 2) expansion of existing programs to serve new populations or offer new program service and implementation.
 Eligible costs may include operational costs for programs for the term of the grant (3 years).
-Programs include education, outreach and training programs for Active Transportation or transit ridership, air pollution exposure reduction, and workforce development partnerships. - (2) The total grant amount for Program Costs within a Project Area shall not exceed 30 percent of the funding request for the overall Project up to \$500,000.
-Costs incurred for required transit passes or cards described in Section 106 (4) will not contribute to this cap. - (3) Ineligible costs include all of the following: - (A) Costs are not eligible for funding if there is another feasible, available source of committed funding for the Project portion thereof to be funded by the AHSC Program or if the cost is incurred prior to AHSC Program award;
+Programs

-- (B) Routine maintenance or operations of transportation infrastructure (including transit fleet); - (C) In lieu fees for local inclusionary housing programs; - (D) Ongoing operational costs beyond the term of the grant (three years) for Program Costs; and - (E) Costs associated with automobile or motorcycle parking (excluding electric vehicle charging infrastructure).
+- include education, outreach and training programs for Active Transportation or Transit Ridership. - (2) The total grant amount for Program Costs within a Project Area shall not exceed 30 percent of the funding request for the overall Project up to \$500,000. - (c) Ineligible costs include all of the following: - (1) Costs are not eligible for funding if there is another feasible, available source of committed funding for the Project portion thereof to be funded by the AHSC Program or if the cost is incurred prior to AHSC Program award; - (2) Routine maintenance of transportation infrastructure (including transit fleet; - (3) In lieu fees for local inclusionary housing programs; - (4) Ongoing operational costs beyond the term of the grant (three years) for Program Costs; and - (5) All costs associated with automobile or motorcycle parking (excluding electric vehicle charging infrastructure that may be located at a parking spot).